 Here at Personally Virtual, we have first-hand experience of some of these issues – both when we’ve been looking for support with the running of our own business, and when we’ve been trialing new ‘associates’ to help deliver work for our clients.
 Over the last five years, we’ve met a number of people who have been unable to provide reasonable quality work to appropriate deadlines (or at all!).
 As a business that prides itself on our professionalism, quality of work and open, honest and timely communication, we want to ensure that the businesses we work with share our values and ideals so that we can work efficiently and productively together.
 If we can’t trust the businesses we outsource work too, then we aren’t working efficiently – we may have to check and edit or correct the work they have completed, or we may find that the work is unusable, meaning that we are paying out for a service and not receiving anything in return… not really a financially viable business model!

-We have addressed this risk in our business by choosing to work with freelance business professionals who have been accredited by VIP VA – an organisation who champion and support virtual freelancers and remote business support professionals in the UK and internationally.
-VIP VA recognise that professional and reliable freelancers invest in their businesses to protect both themselves and their customers, and that they do this by ensuring that they have appropriate insurance and contracts in place and are registered with appropriate governing bodies like HMRC (for Anti-Money Laundering Regulations, if they do any book-keeping or financial accounts management work) and the Information Commissioner’s Office (if they manage or handle data).
-To help business owners confirm that potential freelancers have all of these essential business features in place, and to make sure that they are highly recommended by previous customers, VIP VA offers accreditation, and Personally Virtual are proud to be VIP VA Accredited and to work with other VIP VA Accredited freelance businesses.
+We have addressed this risk in our business by choosing to work with freelance business professionals who have certain criteria in place.
+We ensure that they have appropriate insurance and contracts in place and are registered with appropriate governing bodies like HMRC (for Anti-Money Laundering Regulations, if they do any book-keeping or financial accounts management work) and the Information Commissioner’s Office (if they manage or handle data).
+To help business owners confirm that potential freelancers have all of these essential business features in place, and to make sure that they are highly recommended by previous clients we always get references and we have a set of IT criteria everyone needs to have.

-Although VIP VA accreditation can really help to ensure that a business is a reasonable and appropriate ‘fit’ for your business outsourcing needs, it is a relatively new certification that we hope grows in momentum and popularity over the next few years!
-There are other checks that you can make yourself to find out whether a business can offer you the level of service and support that you are looking for if they aren’t accredited by an organisation like VIP VA:
+A number of our VAs are also accredited through the APVA.
+VA accreditation can really help to ensure that a business is a reasonable and appropriate ‘fit’ for your business outsourcing needs, it is a relatively new certification that we hope grows in momentum and popularity over the next few years!
+There are other checks that you can make yourself to find out whether a business can offer you the level of service and support that you are looking for if they aren’t accredited by an organisation like APVA:

 **Ask about their insurance – ask whether a business has Professional Indemnity Insurance in place, and what level of cover that they have.
 The business may also require Public Liability Insurance and/or Cyber Insurance, depending on the work they are carrying out for you.
 If a business doesn’t have insurance, I would ask them why they haven’t opted for this and be wary of working with them; insurance helps to financially protect both them and you in the event of an unforeseen negative situation arising and should be considered a ‘must have’ for any self-employed small business owner.